kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 	<img src="/images/SCTLD_treating.JPG">
 </div>

-_Pictured above: Applying antibiotic paste to a lesion of a coral infected with Stony Coral Tissue Loss Disease_
+_Pictured above: A dive with the Strike Team in St. Croix, demonstrating the application of antibiotic paste to a lesion of a coral infected with Stony Coral Tissue Loss Disease_